 Automation platforms can help streamline API testing by enabling devops to test APIs within the API adapter.
 These API tests provide status codes and responses without having to wait for the job load to execute, so that issues can be quickly resolved without digging through logs.

-Additional features and functionality such as Authentication Wizards, helpers, and intuitive UIs are making it even easier for IT teams to connect virtually any endpoint, reducing complexity and supporting process orchestration.
+Additional features and functionality such as Authentication Wizards, helpers, and intuitive UIs are making it even easier for IT teams to connect virtually any endpoint, reducing complexity and supporting IT process automation.

 Adapt Faster With API Integration Automation